 - Immigrants seeking asylum

 - Immigrants who have had their deportations withheld

 - LPRs who are veterans, as well as veteran spouses and children

 If one of your household members does not qualify for benefits, you may leave him or her out of the application.
-That household member will not be entitled to receive SNAP assistance, but may still benefit from it.
-In addition, if that individual has a job, his or her earnings may be counted when the DHS determines your household income.
+That household member will not be entitled to receive SNAP assistance, but his or her earnings may be counted when the DHS determines the household income.